 These analysis questions will focus on step 3 (establishing food groupings and food group amounts) and assess the implications of changes to step 3 throughout subsequent steps 4, 5, and 6.
-Initial analyses will use existing food groups and subgroups identified in the 2020 HUSS Dietary Pattern published in the Dietary Guidelines for Americans, 2020-2025.
-Nutrient profiles that underlie those patterns will be updated based on the 2025 Dietary Guidelines Advisory Committees analyses in answering the question: "Should foods and beverages with lower nutrient density (i.e., those with added sugars, saturated fat, and sodium) contribute to item clusters, representative foods, and therefore the nutrient profiles for each food group and subgroup used in modeling the USDA Dietary Patterns?
-View the protocol developed by the 2025 Committee to answer that question.33
+Initial analyses will use existing food groups and subgroups identified in the 2020 HUSS Dietary Pattern published in the Dietary Guidelines for Americans, 2020-2025.1 Nutrient profiles that underlie those patterns will be updated based on the 2025 Dietary Guidelines Advisory Committees analyses in answering the question: "Should foods and beverages with lower nutrient density (i.e., those with added sugars, saturated fat, and sodium) contribute to item clusters, representative foods, and therefore the nutrient profiles for each food group and subgroup used in modeling the USDA Dietary Patterns?
+View the protocol developed by the 2025 Committee to answer that question.

-Subsequent analyses will model the implications of modifications to the Dairy and Fortified Soy Alternatives food group.
-Specifically, analyses will test reduction and elimination of quantitative recommendations for the food group, changes to the proportion of foods included that determine the composite nutrient profile, as well as testing the implications of substituting non-dairy alternatives not currently included in the food group when assessing potential pattern modifications in meeting nutrient goals.
+Subsequent analyses will model the implications of modifications to the Fruits food group.
+Specifically, analyses will examine reduction and elimination of quantitative recommendations for the food group, changes to the proportion of foods included that determine the composite nutrient profile, and the implications of potential pattern modifications in meeting nutrient goals.